 Play Ball: Whatever your sport, there's a team to root for.
 Dallas has professional teams playing baseball, football, basketball (men’s and women’s), soccer and hockey.
 Tours at AT&T Stadium, home to the five-time Super Bowl champion Dallas Cowboys, get you closer than even the best seats and offer excursions onto the field and inside the locker room.

-THINGS TO DO IN DALLAS WITH KIDS: Check out the dinosaurs at the Perot Museum of Nature and Science.
+Check out the dinosaurs at the Perot Museum of Nature and Science.
 Walk the caterpillar-shaped topiary maze at the Dallas Arboretum’s Rory Meyers Children's Adventure Garden.
 The Dallas Zoo’s “Wilds of Africa” showcases six African ecosystems across 25 acres, and an elevated monorail provides a bird's-eye view.
 You can also visit one of several amusement parks for thrills: Six Flags Over Texas, SpeedZone, and Zero Gravity.

-WHEN TO GO: Summer temperatures climb to triple digits, so cool off at the ice rink in the Galleria or under the greenery and in the fountains of downtown Dallas parks and plazas.
+Summer temperatures climb to triple digits, so cool off at the ice rink in the Galleria or under the greenery and in the fountains of downtown Dallas parks and plazas.
 Weather is mild the rest of the year; in spring you’ll see wildflowers along the highways.
 Time your visit to coincide with the Texas State Fair, which starts at the end of September and runs through October.
 It features college football, rides, an auto show, performances and deep-fried foods.

-TRAVEL TIP: The Dallas Arts District packs a lot of attractions into a walkable neighborhood.
+The Dallas Arts District packs a lot of attractions into a walkable neighborhood.
 For attractions further afield, ride the free D-link or the vintage M-line trolley.